almoskvin/url-shortener/README.md

       curl -X DELETE http://localhost:8080/api/v1/urlLinker?alias=http://localhost:8080/358ee832

-If successful, the response will be `HTTP 200`, and `HTTP 404` if the record does not exist.
+If successful, the response will be `HTTP 200`, or `HTTP 404` if the record does not exist.